Genusbiz/docs/users/analyze-report-and-discover/data-marts/data-mart-problemsolving-faq.md

 To make an analysis or data mart; make sure you have permissions to create an analysis or data mart.
 Make sure the user of the analysis has read & execute permissions to the analysis and data mart.

 **Genus Configuration**
-Try typing the “Virtual Directory” of a data set with only lower case letters
+*   Try typing the “Virtual Directory” of a data set with only lower case letters
+*   Make sure the Redirect Internet Host Name setting in Genus App Services Options is correctly set.
+*   Ensure that crypto-keys are equal on all servers.